 Gaylord Texan Resort and Convention Center - Grapevine, Texas.
 Gaylord Texan is situated on approximately 85 acres and is located approximately six minutes from the Dallas/Fort Worth International Airport.
 Of the 85 acres, we own 75 acres and lease approximately 10 acres pursuant to a ground lease.
 The hotel features a lavish and expansive atrium, 1,814 signature guest rooms, four ballrooms with approximately 115,000 square feet, 88 banquet/meeting rooms, and total meeting, exhibit and pre-function space of approximately 488,000 square feet.
-The property also includes a number of themed restaurants, retail outlets, a recently expanded resort pool, a full-service spa with 25,000 square feet of dedicated space, and an entertainment complex consisting of an approximately 39,000 square foot venue with a performance stage, dance floor, and a two-story outdoor deck.
+The property also includes a number of themed restaurants, retail outlets, a resort pool, a full-service spa with 25,000 square feet of dedicated space, and an entertainment complex consisting of an approximately 39,000 square foot venue with a performance stage, dance floor, and a two-story outdoor deck.
 Guests also have access to the adjacent Cowboys Golf Club.
-The Gaylord Texan is rated as a AAA Four-Diamond Hotel and is routinely recognized by many industry and commercial publications, including being named a 2018 STELLA Award Winner by Meetings & Conventions and Successful Meetings magazines, a 2018 Award of Excellence Recipient from Corporate & Incentive Travel magazine, and 2018 Best of the South Award Winner from Meetings Today.
-We recently completed construction of a \$110 million expansion of Gaylord Texan that included an additional 303 guest rooms and 88,000 square feet of meeting space.
+The Gaylord Texan is rated as a AAA Four-Diamond Hotel and is routinely recognized by many industry and commercial publications, including being awarded a 2019 STELLA Award Gold Winner by Northstar Meetings Group and Meetings & Conventions and Successful Meetings magazines, a 2019 Award of Excellence Recipient from Corporate & Incentive Travel magazine, and Best of the South Award Winner from Meetings Today.
+In 2018, we completed construction of a \$110 million expansion of Gaylord Texan that included an additional 303 guest rooms and 88,000 square feet of meeting space.

 Gaylord National Resort and Convention Center - National Harbor, Maryland.
 Gaylord National is situated on approximately 42 acres of land located on the Potomac River in Prince George's County, Maryland, eight miles south of Washington, D.C.
-The hotel has 1,996 signature guest rooms, four ballrooms with approximately 103,000 square feet, 82 conference and breakout rooms, and total meeting, exhibit and pre-function space of approximately 501,000 square feet.
+The hotel has 1,996 signature guest rooms, four ballrooms with approximately 103,000 square feet, 82 conference and breakout rooms, and total meeting, exhibit and pre-function space of approximately 500,000 square feet.
 The hotel complex includes an 18-story glass atrium, a 20,000 square foot spa and fitness center, a freestanding 24,000-square foot ballroom building offering 16,000 square feet of meeting space on the banks of the Potomac River that opened in May 2017, and entertainment options such as restaurants, shops, and a two-story rooftop nightclub.
-The Gaylord National is rated as a AAA Four-Diamond Hotel and is routinely recognized by many industry and commercial publications, including being named a 2018 STELLA Award Finalist by Meetings & Conventions and Successful Meetings magazines, a 2018 Award of Excellence Recipient from Corporate & Incentive Travel magazine, and 2018 Best of the East Award Winner from Meetings Today.
+The Gaylord National is rated as a AAA Four-Diamond Hotel and is routinely recognized by many industry and commercial publications, including being awarded a 2019 STELLA Award Gold Winner by Northstar Meetings Group and Meetings & Conventions and Successful Meetings magazines, a 2019 Award of Excellence Recipient from Corporate & Incentive Travel magazine, and Best of the East Award Winner from Meetings Today.